 Want to know their secret?
-They’ve discovered a surreptitious list of foods that keep the need to sleep at bay.
-Noshing on these foods from sun up to sun down, these energized folks power through their days like the crew from Fast and Furious.
+They’ve discovered a surreptitious list of foods that keep their need to sleep at bay.
+Noshing on these foods from sun up to sun down, these energized folks power through their days like the crew from Fast & Furious.

 If you want to join the ranks of those-who-must-not-sleep, belly up to the bar – we’ve got what you’re looking for.

-Wine, beer and all adult beverages – Don’t let your nightly nightcap fool you into thinking you’ll be lulled to sleep.
+3. Wine, beer and all adult beverages.
+Don’t let your nightly nightcap fool you into thinking you’ll be lulled to sleep.
 While alcohol is a sedative, your body metabolizes it at lightning speed, which can leave you dehydrated and tossing and turning throughout the night.
-If powering through the night is your goal, don’t stop 2 hours before you hope to sleep – like your lightweight I-need-sleep buddies.
+If powering through the night is your goal, don’t stop 2 hours before you hope to sleep – like your lightweight need-to-sleep buddies.